sejungkwak/trading-paradise/README.md

 - Imagery

   - Using ACNH imagery is important to make users comfortable by being similar to ACNH, whereas having unrelated imagery would be confusing.
-  - Game Characters are used on the Home, About, Success and Error page.
+  - Game Characters are used on the Home, About, Success and 404 page.
   - Item images are used on the Items page to help users recognise items easily even if they don't know the exact name.
   - A leaf pattern background is used throughout the site.
 The green leaf is representing an item when it's on the ground.